 If you’re looking to camp or stay in your own caravan, up until recently the three caravan parks closest to the centre of Geelong didn’t allow pets.
 The same prohibition applies to many of the other caravan parks on the Bellarine Peninsula.

 However, pets are now welcome at Tasman Holiday Parks – Geelong.
-As well as on powered sites, pets are also allowed in selected Budget Cabins and Standard Cabins – call the park to make a booking.
+As well as on powered sites, pets are also allowed in selected two-bedroom Budget Cabins.
+It’s best to call the park to make a booking and find out the full details.

 Dogs are also welcome at the Eldorado Tourist and Residential Park, a basic park on the northwestern edge of Geelong.
 Short term stays are welcome in caravans and campervans, but not in tents, with up to two dogs permitted per site – enquire for permission for large dogs.
 There is a large fenced off-leash dog exercise area onsite.

 Another option are the Geelong Showgrounds.
-There are both powered and unpowered sites available, with two dogs allowed per site.
+There are both powered and unpowered sites available.
+Only a single dog is allowed per site, unless your request for additional animals has been approved.

 Alternatively, we stayed a 25-minute drive outside of Geelong at the Maude Recreation Reserve and Bunjil Lookout.
 This delightful spot features clean toilets, BBQ facilities, playground and a fire pit.
 It’s permitted to camp for up to 48 hours, with donations appreciated.